PHARMACIST QUALIFYING EXAM SAMPLE QUESTIONS

 SAMPLE OSCE STATION

-You have seven (7) minutes to counsel on the following prescription.
 You may have access to the azithromycin [Zithromax] monograph and you may contact the doctor who is receptive to your recommendations.
 You may also use a calculator.

 Prescription: